FontoXML/dita-example-sx-modules-xsd-programming-domain/README.md

 - Copy or clone this repository into your editor's `packages` directory.

 - Create a dependency on the package from the `fonto-manifest.json` file in your schema shell package.

+## Syntaxdiagram not configured

+The element syntaxdiagram and the elements that are used within are NOT configured in this package.